supermax-33/superfile-backend/ENDPOINTS.md

 ## Reminders

 Reminder routes are nested under a space and require JWT authentication.
-Ownership checks ensure reminders and files belong to the caller’s space.
+Role requirements: `viewer` can list/read reminders, `editor` can create or update reminders and manage linked files, and `manager` can delete reminders.

 ### `POST /api/v1/spaces/:spaceId/reminders`
 Creates a reminder with optional note and linked files.